stratis-storage/stratis-docs/content/multi-threading.md

 left, preventing it from handling any other categories of signals or events while any D-Bus messages remain.

-For this reason, stratisd itself can not parallelize long-running operations.
+For this reason, `stratisd` itself can not parallelize long-running operations.
 It is well known that, for example, filesystem creation can be time consuming, as it is necessary to write the filesystem metadata when creating the filesystem.
-Ideally, stratisd would be able to run such time consuming operations in parallel, initiating one operation and then proceeding to initiate another before the first operation completes.
+Ideally, `stratisd` would be able to run such time consuming operations in parallel, initiating one operation and then proceeding to initiate another before the first operation completes.

-Additionally, as in the example above, if stratisd is continually receiving D-Bus messages, it will not proceed to deal with a device-mapper event, even if the device-mapper event is urgent and not in any conflict with the D-Bus messages, for example, if it is associated with a different pool than any D-Bus messages.
+Additionally, as in the example above, if `stratisd` is continually receiving D-Bus messages, it will not proceed to deal with a device-mapper event, even if the device-mapper event is urgent and not in any conflict with the D-Bus messages, for example, if it is associated with a different pool than any D-Bus messages.

-For these reasons, the next release introduces multi-threading capabilities into stratisd.
+For these reasons, the next release introduces multi-threading capabilities into `stratisd`.
 These capabilities do not solve all the problems that multi- threading is intended to solve, but lay the essential foundation for multi- threaded event handling.